dmacguigan/PhenoDelimit/README.md

                      border.color = border.color,
                      apriori=FALSE)

-# we can also creat a barplot based on results using a priori assignment of individuals to clusters
+# we can also creat a bar plot based on results using a priori assignment of individuals to clusters
-assign_probs_barplot(wd = wd,
+assign_probs_bar plot(wd = wd,
                      clumpp.wd = clumpp.wd,
                      sample.names = sample.names,
                      sample.plot.groups = sample.plot.groups,